 5. So the biggest question of all….
 What’s happened to the share price?

 Back in early May we added 388 shares of Afterpay to our hypothetical portfolio at $2.55.
 At the time we write this on the 18th of July the new company is trading at $3.09.
-So we can’t complain so far.
+So we aren’t complaining at this stage.

 We’ll be interested to see where the share price goes from here.
-As more competitors enter the space we’re going to be watching the growth in retailers Afterpay Touch Corp can sign up, and we will also be watching their ability to keep the retailers they have signed up from moving to their rivals.
-It seems unlikely that consumers would have a preference for which payments system they use (Afterpay, Overpay, PayPal Credit etc.) what consumers will want is the functionality (i.e. paying in instalments with no interest).
-So we want to see Afterpay continue to build on its strong head start in signing up retailers and become the obvious market leader in this space.
+As more competitors enter the space we’re watching the growth in retailers Afterpay can sign up, and also their ability to keep existing retailers from moving to their rivals.
+It seems unlikely that consumers would have a preference for which payments system they use (Afterpay, Overpay, PayPal Credit etc.).
+Rather, what consumers will want is the functionality (i.e. paying in instalments with no interest).
+So we want to see Afterpay continue to build on its strong head start and become the obvious market leader in this space.

 All in all, this merger is an exciting development.
 However, it is still far too early to start calling it one way or the other.